facebook/lexical/README.md

-# Outline
+# Outline.js

-Outline is a fast, light-weight, extensible library for building rich text editors on the web.
+Outline.js is a fast, light-weight, extensible library for building rich text editors on the web.

-The core of Outline is a dependency-free text editor engine that allows for powerful, simple and complex, editor implementations to be built on top.
+The core of Outline.js is a dependency-free text editor engine that allows for powerful, simple and complex, editor implementations to be built on top.
 Outline's engine provides three main parts:
 - editor instances that each attach to a single content editable element.
 - a set of editor states that represent the current and pending states of the editor at any given time.
 - a DOM reconciler that takes a set of editor states, diffs the changes, and updates the DOM according to their state.

-By design, the core of Outline doesn't do anything else, such as listen for keyboard input or other events.
+By design, the core of Outline.js doesn't do anything else, such as listen for keyboard input or other events.
 Instead this logic can be wired up manually, or via a preshipped package.
 This ensures tight extensibilty and keeps code-sizes to a minimal – ensuring apps only pay the cost for what they actually import.

-For React apps, Outline has tight intergration with React 18+ via the optional `outline-react` package.
+For React apps, Outline.js has tight intergration with React 18+ via the optional `outline-react` package.
 This package provides production-ready utility functions, helpers and React hooks that make it seemless to create text editors within React.

 ## Getting started with React